anbangx/operating_system/cs143b/README.md

 2. Course Notes/PPT is in folder “doc”

-3. Preliminary Document, Report/Demo and Final Document is also in folder “doc”.
+3. Preliminary Document, Report/Demo and Final Document is also in folder “documents”.

 4. Test Case is in folder “test”.